Your Guide to 3 Big Cities

 Washington, D.C., the nation’s capital, is home to some of the most recognizable landmarks and museums.

-The National Mall, sizable open area that passes through the center of the city, should be the main focus of your visit.
-Take few hours to stroll around the nation’s landmarks, such as the Washington Monument and the Lincoln Memorial.
+The National Mall, a sizable open area that passes through the center of the city, should be the main focus of your visit.
+Take a few hours to stroll around the nation’s landmarks, such as the Washington Monument and the Lincoln Memorial.
 Many of the museums of the Smithsonian Institute are also close to the mall.
 All of them, including the well-known National Museum of Natural History and the National Air and Space Museum, are free.
 The white-domed U.S. Capitol Building, where Congress convenes, is located at the east end of the Mall, while the White House, the residence of the president of the country, is located immediately north of the mall.

 After crossing the Potomac River into Virginia on your second day, go to Mount Vernon, the residence of George Washington, the nation’s first president, and Arlington National Cemetery, where you may witness the changing of the guard at the Tomb of the Unknown Soldier.
-Visit Washington’s Street Corridor at night for food and entertainment.
+Visit Washington’s U Street Corridor at night for food and entertainment.

 The Best Modes of Transportation Are Train and Bus